Zahab163/Income_Inequality_in_Developing_Nations/README.md

 - **S.M.I.T** for providing the learning platform and resources
 - **Open-source community** for the Python libraries and tools used
 - **Dataset providers** for the real-world income data
-- **Zahabia Ahmed** sound like give self credit ( Deserved for the completion and survival).
+- **Zahabia Ahmed** sound like giving self credit ( Deserved for the completion and survival).
 Keep going Zahabia there's always a work in pending and in progress.
 Wish me Luck!
 ---

 <div align="center">